The8BitEnthusiast/vga-on-fpga/README.md

 ![Counter Elaborated Design](https://github.com/The8BitEnthusiast/vga-on-fpga/blob/master/Graphics/counter_elaborated_design.png?raw=true)

-Fascinating to see how simple the view is.
-Basic state machine... a D flip-flop, and an adder to add 1 on each clock cycle.
+I found this view fascinating.
+The tool chain interpreted the code as a basic state machine... a D flip-flop, and an adder to add 1 on each clock cycle.

 Another major step that I found invaluable is the simulation of the circuit.
 Coming from the software side, this is the FPGA version of a unit and integration test framework.
 I have created a simple 'test bench' for each module.
 To simulate this circuit, import the file 'tb_counter' as a 'simulation source' in Vivado.
 As you can see below, a clock with a period of 10 ns (10 Mhz frequency) is setup, and then stimulus is applied at different timings.